 When I was a child my father would tell me I was lucky to have a life.
 That puzzled me, because whenever I asked myself ‘Are you glad you were born?’ my answer was invariably ‘No.’ I believed my father … Continue reading

-If my sister Jane were alive today I could not heal her.
+If my sister Jane were alive today I still could not heal her.
 Depression is not simply a lack of happiness; it’s a complex illness that comes in many forms, and needs professional treatment.
-I have no evidence to suggest that … Continue reading
+I have no evidence to suggest … Continue reading

 Being happy is not about living ‘life’s spectacular journey’, as some happiness experts attest.
 Nor is it about avoiding pain.
 A happy person feels all the dark emotions: anger, fear, sadness, grief . . . but isn’t broken by them. … Continue reading